 If you're suddenly feeling as though your rich moisturiser isn't quite quenching your skin like it used to then it’s likely that your skin is dehydrated rather than dry.

 When referring to dry skin, we are talking about the skin type in the same way that oily or combination skin is a skin type.
 On the other hand, when talking about dehydrated skin, we are referring to the condition of your skin and this condition can be present in all skin types.
 This is a common confusion but as soon as you can identify your skin as dehydrated, dry or both, you can tweak your skin care routine and understand how to bring your skin back into balance and how to treat the condition of your skin.

 The first step is to identify some key signs of dehydrated or dry skin.

 • Rough texture

 • Scaling, peeling or flaking

 • Could appear to have more pronounced expression lines

-• Could look a little lack-lustre
+• Could look a little lack-lustre and dull

 • Will absorb moisture very quickly, still leaving skin feeling parched.